The Superwoman Schema Is Not a Compliment

 I work with high-achieving professionals and Black women navigating exactly this: the accumulated weight of performing strength in every room while quietly running on empty.
 If this resonates, I would welcome a conversation.

 Explore further: The emotional and physical toll of this pattern is one of the primary things I address in my work on burnout and the pressure to perform.
+The grief that often lives underneath the Superwoman Schema is something I explore in depth in Grief Nobody Talks About: When the Loss Isn't a Death.
 If the exhaustion has become physical, it may also be worth reading about how chronic illness and chronic pain intersect with sustained emotional labor.
-And if what you are carrying feels like it needs more than weekly sessions can hold, my therapy intensives for sleep and chronic illness may be worth exploring.
+And if what you are carrying feels like it needs more than weekly sessions can hold, my therapy intensives may be worth exploring.
 Schedule a consultation

 Previous